docker/docs/docker-for-mac/networking.md

 ## Known limitations, use cases, and workarounds

-Following is a summary of current limitations on the Docker for Mac networking stack, along with some ideas for workarounds.
+Following is a summary of current limitations on the Docker for {{Arch}}
+networking stack, along with some ideas for workarounds.

 ### There is no docker0 bridge on macOS

 Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface in macOS.
-This interface is actually within `HyperKit`.
+This interface is actually within the virtual machine.

 ### I cannot ping my containers

-Docker for Mac can't traffic to containers, and from containers back to the host.
+Docker for Mac can't route traffic to containers.

 ### Per-container IP addressing is not possible